We work in partnership with Enfield and Haringey Councils in matters relating to domestic violence and abuse.

 You should ring the police 999 if there is immediate risk of harm.

-For further information on safeguarding adults and domestic abuse issues at the the hospital, please contact:
+For further information on safeguarding adults and domestic abuse issues at the the hospital, please contact our chief nurse on:

 Please refer to the relevant council and safer neighbourhood / police websites below where you will find more information: